usnistgov/sesame/doc/tutorial/discretization.rst

 We use a Newton-Raphson method to solve the above set of equations.
-The idea behind the method is clearest in a simple one-dimensional case as illustrated in Fig. 2.
+The idea behind the method is clearest in a simple one-dimensional case as illustrated on the figure below.
 Given a general nonlinear function :math:`f(x)`, we want to find its root :math:`\bar x: f(\bar x)=0`.
 Given an initial guess :math:`x_1`, one can estimate the error :math:`\delta x` in this guess, assuming that the function varies linearly all the way to its root